quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

-# Demo-app with direct Zowdow API integration
+# Demo App with direct Zowdow API integration

 © 2015-2017 Zowdow, Inc.

-This app is intended to represent the opportunities for Android-developers to interact with Zowdow API directly, without SDK.
+This app is intended to represent the opportunities for Android developers to interact with Zowdow API directly, without SDK.

 ## Version